SimplyEdit/simplyedit-for-developers/hello_world.md

 If you reload the page and start SimplyEdit, you will see your new Hello button in the main toolbar.
 When you press it a dialog opens with 'Hello World'.

-However, you can't close the dialog yet.
+But you can't close the dialog yet.
 For that, you need to add a toolbar in the dialog and add a close button to it.
-So open hellow-world.html and change the dialog html code like this:
+Open `hello-world.html` and change the dialog html code like this:

 ```
 <section id="hello-world" class="simply-dialog simply-modal">